Lefty Sheehan: Remembering a WW II Hero

 He is for certain a member of America’s Greatest Generation (yet he hardly lived one himself, dying at age 20).

 Staff Sergeant James Edward Sheehan, Jr. is something of a family legend.
 Gone but not forgotten.
 A shooting-star.
-They called him “Lefty” and he was a guy my grandmother, aunts and uncles really wanted us to remember.
+They called him “Lefty” and he was a person my grandmother, aunts and uncles really wanted us to remember.
 One aunt in particular acclaimed Lefty.
 A long time Monmouth Beach resident, Ella Ennis (my great aunt).
-No shrinking violet herself, Aunt Ella had once been the head dietitian for all of NYC’s 26 hospitals.
+A much-accomplished person herself, our Aunt Ella had been the head dietitian for all of NYC’s 26 hospitals.

 She spoke often of Lefty’s superb character.
 His thoughtful nature.
 His love of America.
 His bravery.
 His ultimate sacrifice for liberty.
 These were the qualities spoken of.
-So I decided to learn more about my kin.
+So I decided to learn more about my kin and how he died.
 And I found that he’s every bit the hero my family elders told me he was.
 Him and, most gratefully, plenty of other World War II vets.

-Today his Purple Heart decoration and “Wings” (his Aircrew Badge) are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandlass Gardiner.
+Today, Lefty’s “Wings” (his Aircrew Badge) and Purple Heart decoration are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandlass Gardiner.

-Lefty had spent his boyhood summers in Monmouth Beach and many of those days were at the Monmouth Beach Club where he learned to swim and dive.
+Lefty’s boyhood summers were spent in Monmouth Beach and many of those days were at the Monmouth Beach Club where he learned to swim and dive.
 During 1930s summers, his family lived in a pink clapboard house on a corner across the street and down a block from the club.
 The house is gone.
-The family lived in Brooklyn during the school year at 175 Midwood Street in the Flatbush section of the borough.
+The family lived in Brooklyn the rest of the year at 175 Midwood Street in the Flatbush section of the borough.

 “No guts, no glory.”